Children and Domestic Abuse

 Teenagers may respond differently to the trauma.
 Some become withdrawn, isolating themselves from friends and family.
 Others may turn to risky behaviours, like substance abuse, as a way to cope.
 They might also show signs of depression, anger, or aggression.
 The need to escape their painful reality can lead them down a dangerous path.

 Recognising these signs is crucial in getting children the help they need.
 Early intervention can make a big difference in helping them heal.
-It can help them regain a sense of normalcy in their lives.
+It can help them regain a sense of normality in their lives.

 Long-Term Consequences of Witnessing Domestic Abuse